The Basics of Branding

 Tip C: It takes longer for the iron and head to cool off than to heat up.

-When using an electric heating tool, you will need low temperatures for branding bakery goods such as burger buns, bread and tortillas.
-Set your temperature control unit to the lowest setting that allows you to create a branded image in a reasonable amount of time.
-Using the highest setting will most likely speed things up, but is not a sound recommendation for a task with so little thermal demand, as it may over-scorch your product, as well as shorten the life of your branding tool.
+When using an electric heating tool, you will need medium temperatures for branding bakery goods such as burger buns, bread and tortillas.
+Set your temperature control unit to the middle setting that allows you to create a branded image in a reasonable amount of time.
+Using the highest setting will most likely speed things up, but may overburn the item creating a less legible image, as well as shorten the life of your branding tool.

 Use an iron holder to isolate your branding tool from coming in contact with any metal surfaces while heating it up and during your branding session too.
 Direct contact of your branding tool with metal will increase heat-up time and potentially branding time as well.
 Using the iron holder will also prevent the iron cord from direct contact with the hot tool.